 Our verdict – We thoroughly enjoyed our visit to Champagne with the Expat Club.
 The day was extremely well organised, yet left some time to explore on our own.
-We didn’t have to drive or do any advance planning, which made it relaxing and stress-free.
+We didn’t have to drive or do any planning, which made it relaxing and stress-free.
 We met a fun group of active expats, from around the world, and tasted some excellent champagne.

 The Expat Club has a wide variety of offerings, so there is something for everyone.
 Here is a sample of their past offers:

 View Expat Club’s upcoming events or subscribe to their mailing list to receive notifications by email.